top of page

 The Taming of the Shrew

 (dir.
-Leslee Richards & Karhleen Welker)
+Leslee Richards & Kathleen Welker)

 One of Vortex's Latinx Shakespeares, this production was set in nineteenth-century New Mexico.